avblocks/avblocks-wiki/_sources/avblocks-for-cpp/transcoder-as-decoder/aac-decoder-run.md

 ### Configure Transcoder and Decode

 This is the main decoding function that ties everything together.
-First, we create an input socket that points to the MP3 file we want to decode.
+First, we create an input socket that points to the AAC ADTS file we want to decode.
 Then we create the output socket using our helper function.
-The transcoder is the core component that performs the actual decoding - it takes the compressed MP3 data from the input and converts it to uncompressed LPCM data for the output.
+The transcoder is the core component that performs the actual decoding - it takes the compressed AAC data from the input and converts it to uncompressed LPCM data for the output.

 The `setAllowDemoMode(TRUE)` call allows the transcoder to work even without a valid license (useful for testing, but not recommended for production).
 We then add our input and output sockets to the transcoder, open it to prepare for processing, run the actual transcoding operation, and finally close it to clean up.